Buy or Build a Business

 Action Steps to Find Out if You Should Build or Buy a Business

-- Evaluate the business that you want to be in and whether it is the type that should be established or bought.
+- Evaluate the business that you want to be in and whether it is the type that should be established or purchased.

-- To find businesses for sale, check your local Classified Ads and real estate listings.
+- To find businesses for sale, check your local Classified Ads and real estate listings, as well as online listings

 - When buying a business, make sure you perform due diligence for your protection.
 You don’t want any surprises.

-- For businesses that can be bought, be ready for any opportunities that might arise.
+- For businesses that can be acquired, be ready for any opportunities that might arise.
 You never know when an opportunity to purchase an established business presents itself.

-- Consider the pros and cons of buying a business before you do buy one.
+- Consider the pros and cons of buying a business on a case-by-case basis.

-- You want to buy a business that’s not for sale… make an offer anyway!
+- If you want to buy a business that’s not for sale… make an offer anyway!
 You’ll never know if they’re willing to sell until you ask.